amiecorso/webauthn-sol/README.md

 ```

 How to use in bundler simulation (conceptual):
-- Deploy a “fake implementation” for the wallet where its call site uses `WebAuthn.verifySim(challenge, requireUV, auth, WebAuthn.maxFCLVector())` instead of `verify`.
+- Deploy a “fake implementation” for the wallet where its call site uses `WebAuthn.verifySim(challenge, requireUV, auth, x, y)` instead of `verify`.
 - In `eth_estimateUserOperationGas`, supply overrides that point the wallet’s ERC‑1967 implementation to the fake implementation during simulation only.
-Continue passing dummy signature calldata for shape parity; it will be ignored by `verifySim` at the final step.
+Continue passing dummy signature calldata for shape parity; `verifySim` matches `verify`’s signature but ignores signature/public key at the final step and uses an internal fixed valid vector.

 Testing with/without RIP‑7212 locally:
 - Foundry doesn’t expose native precompiles.
 Tests that measure the FCL path etch a tiny stub at `address(0x100)` that returns empty data so the code cleanly falls back to FCL without reverting.